euphoria-css/euphoria/readme.md

 // etc...
 ```

-You can of course also just export the utils you want like:
+You can of course also just import the utils you want like:

 ```js
 import { colors } from 'euphoria'